waynegm/imgViewer/README.md

 	* pageY: y coordiante in pixel(page) coordinates
   * Returns javascript object with relative image coordinates (relative image coordinates range from 0 to 1 where 0,0 correspondes to the topleft corner and 1,1 the bottom right):
-	* { relx: relative x image coordinate, rely: relative y image coordinate }
+	* { x: relative x image coordinate, y: relative y image coordinate }
-  * If the page coordinate is outside the image viewport an empty object is returned
+  * Returns null if the page coordinate is outside the image viewport.

 ###getView
   * Get the relative image coordinates of the current view